 Although a computer is a complex machine, the method it uses to store information is quite simple.
 All information (data and instructions) is stored in a coded format made up of 0's and 1's.
 Memory is a series of switches, with an open switch representing a 0 and a closed switch representing a 1.
 Each switch represents the smallest unit of computer storage, a bit, eight consecutive bits of storage equals a byte.
-Memory is allocated in kilobytes (KB), megabytes (MB), and gigabytes where 1 KB equals approximately 1000 bytes, 1 MB equals approximately 1000 000 bytes, and 1 GB equals approximately 1000 000 000 bytes.
-In 1 MB of memory, the computer can store over 1000000 characters of information.
+Memory is allocated in kilobytes (KB), megabytes (MB), and gigabytes (GB) where 1 KB equals approximately 1 000 bytes, 1 MB equals approximately 1 000 000 bytes, and 1 GB equals approximately 1 000 000 bytes.
+In 1 MB of memory, the computer can store over 1 000 000 characters of information.
 The computer organizes its memory by assigning an address to each byte as a point of reference.
 The first address is 0, and the addresses increase sequentially.
 When information is written to memory, the encoded character is placed at a specific address.

-Main Memory
+Main memory

-Main memory (or system memory) is a temporary workspace that is active only while your computer is on.
+Main memory (also known as system memory) is a temporary workspace that is active only while your computer is on.
 Any information placed in main memory is lost when you turn off your computer.
 Therefore, if you create or modify information, you must save the data to permanent storage, such as a diskette or hard disk.

-The main memory in your computer uses static dynamic random access memory (SDRAM) modules for temporary storage of data and instructions.
+The main memory in your computer uses synchronous dynamic random access memory (SDRAM) modules for temporary storage of data and instructions.
 These SDRAM modules are also known as dual inline memory modules (DIMMs).
-There are four DIMM connectors located on the system board.
 SDRAM is volatile memory, which means that it must be constantly refreshed by an electric current.
-While the computer is turned off, no current is supplied to the DIMMs, so no data is retained in DRAM.
+While the computer is turned off, no current is supplied to the DIMMs, so no data is retained in SDRAM.